cangoal/AngularJS-Tutorial/README.md

 # AngularJS-Tutorial
-This is an SAP using AngularJS
+This is an SPA using AngularJS